22.02.2022

 Wish

-Accepting feedback is just as essential as giving it.
-It is worthwhile to simply listen to the person giving the feedback and to resist the impulse to spontaneously justify or explain oneself.
-This also applies to both positive and constructive feedback
+Accepting feedback is just as essential as giving feedback.
+It is worth simply listening to the person giving feedback and resisting the impulse to spontaneously justify or explain yourself.
+This also applies to both positive and constructive feedback.

-How does my #favouritemodel help you?
+How does my #favoritemodel help you?